Whence We Came?

 Click Here for PDF Article

 “Whence we came?” is an aged old question.
 We know the Grand Lodge of England was formed in 1717, but where did the four lodges that formed the Grand Lodge come from?
 How far back do our traditions go?
 Does our ancestry really date only so far back as the age of taverns and bars?
 Over the next series of articles, we will explore our history and in the process, travel through time to ancient lands and rediscover ancient wisdoms.
-This month we explore Ancient Greece and the Mystery of the Dionysian Artificers.
+Our first stop on this trek – Ancient Egypt and the Mysteries of Osiris.

 RW Michael S Neuberger

 Grand Historian – 2017[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column][vc_btn title=”Download PDF” color=”blue” align=”center” button_block=”true” link=”url:http%3A%2F%2Fnjgl.wpengine.com%2Fwp-content%2Fuploads%2F2018%2F04%2F01-May-Issue-Whence-We-Came-Osiris.pdf||target:%20_blank|”][/vc_column][/vc_row]